SwitchbladeBot/translation-guide/README.md

 ## Voting and Why it's so Important

 You should always upvote correct translations to make the proofreader’s job easier.
 If your language doesn’t have a proofreader, you absolutely need to vote on translations so that translation managers can approve strings, because they don't understand every language.
 Also, think of it as feedback for the person who made the suggestion, they will know what to improve on in the future.
-Crowdin has a voting mode that can be accessed from View &gt; Voting Mode, it’s a true life saver when you want to vote on many suggestions.
+Crowdin has a voting mode that can be accessed from **View &gt; Voting Mode**, it’s a true life saver when you want to vote on many suggestions.

 If you suggest a translation, you are welcome to suggest it but do not downvote other translations just because they are not yours.
 The downvote button should be used only for errors in suggestions, bad translations and suggestions not based on context.
 Abusing the downvote feature may result in removing you from the project and team.